Pictou: Other

 There are several monuments around the town, including the Hector Settler in Market Square, the No. 2 Construction Battalion monuments on the waterfront, and the cenotaph on Church Street.
-The war cenotaph was sculpted by the renowned George Hill.
+The war cenotaph was sculpted by George Hill.

-Boat Tours through Discover the Strait are available, offering various trips to see the harbour and the wildlife in the Northumberland Strait.
-The waterfront is also home to a marine and cruise ship docks, allowing boat-bound tourists to dock.
+Boat tours through Discover the Strait are available, offering various trips to see the harbour and the wildlife in the Northumberland Strait.
+The waterfront is also home to a marine and cruise ship docks.

-Pictou is 5 kilometres south of the port of Caribou where Northumberland Ferries Limited operates a seasonal vehicle-pedestrian ferry service to Prince Edward Island; there is also a pedestrian-only ferry that operates seasonally to Pictou Island.
+Pictou is five kilometres south of the port of Caribou where Northumberland Ferries Limited operates a seasonal vehicle-pedestrian ferry service to Prince Edward Island; there is also a pedestrian-only ferry that operates seasonally to Pictou Island.
 Several beaches are located near Pictou, most notably Caribou Provincial Park and Waterside Beach Provincial Park.
 The Jitney Trail also starts at the waterfront.
-The former train route has been converted into a paved and gravel walkway for pedestrians and runs from Pictou to Oxford, Nova Scotia.
-The trail also connects to Brown's Point, just a few kilometres outside of Pictou, where the Hector landed.
+The former train route has been converted into a paved and gravel walkway for pedestrians and runs from Pictou to Oxford.
+The trail also connects to Brown's Point, a few kilometres outside of the town, where the Hector landed.

+Transportation

+Pictou County Transit, a public bus system, links the town with nearby Trenton, New Glasgow, Stellarton, and Westville.